RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-server/index.md

 ![](/posts/encrypted-matrix-server/images/worker2.png)

-Past the following code to replace the pre-filled code (and be sure to replace **matrix.yourdomain.tld** with your actual domain):
+Paste the following code to replace the pre-filled code (and be sure to replace **matrix.yourdomain.tld** with your actual domain):

 ```
 addEventListener('fetch', event => {